ADVENTURES IN FIGHTWEAR

 Seriousness or solemnity in demeanor or treatment.

 Seriousness in bearing or manner; dignity.

 Now.
 You may think WARPATH is just a cute name I happened upon as clickbait.
 It's not cute when a word can sum up your existence.
 You may think I thought up a cute nickname for myself to match my cutely named fightwear business.
 You'd be wrong.

 I'm just one of those people that no matter how friendly I think I am or was, others don't experience me that way.
 It's my cross to bear.
 And so, after years of not comprehending or accepting that about myself, it was time to re-evaluate the truth and accept it.

 Life starts in Lezard.
 I was about to turn 19 years old when the first person called me "Aggro".
 I was so discombobulated (or taken aback) I clean froze instead of engaging him in a confrontation.
 We'll call him "Tomcat".
 I was living in a men's residence as a first year student where everyone had nickname, he was also a resident but not of the same house and was visiting my housemates who were his friends.
 We were all having a laugh when Tomcat decided to tease me with a broom from across the table.
-Just as I lost my temper and was about to grab the broom (and beat him with it!) he burst out laughing and exclaimed "AGGRO!".
+Just as I lost my temper and was about to grab the broom (to beat him with it) he burst out laughing and exclaimed "AGGRO!".
 I wanted to argue but couldn't, I WAS infuriated at that moment, I didn't think it was THAT evident.
 I had hardly moved.
 But that's how the moniker came to be.
-And I HATED it!
+And I HATED it.